melodyyin/statscapades/logistic.md

 ##       0       0    2528    4729    7433   25150
 ```

 Ok, quite a lot of NAs in this dataset.
 If we were to get rid of all of the rows, then only 2207 would remain.
 However, we can keep all of our observations if we remove the columns with missing values so that only 26 columns remain.
-We could also perform imputation using k-nearest neighbors for the variables that are only about 10% missing, but risk adding bias to the training set otherwise.
+We could also perform imputation using further regression or k-nearest neighbors for the variables that are only about 10% missing, but risk adding bias to the training set otherwise.

 ```r